lemonade-sdk/lemonade-vscode/README.md

 * **Offline capability**: Works without internet connection
 * **Tool calling**: Supports function calling capabilities
 * **Simple setup**: No API keys required
+* **Dynamic model discovery**: Automatically detects available models from your server

 ---

 ## Requirements
 * VS Code 1.104.0 or higher
 * Lemonade server running locally on port 8000 (default)
-* One or more supported models loaded in your Lemonade server:
+* One or more models loaded in your Lemonade server (any OpenAI-compatible models)
-  - Qwen3-0.6B-GGUF
-  - Qwen3-30B-A3B-Instruct-2507-GGUF
+* Server must support the `/models` endpoint for model discovery

 ## 🛠️ Development
 ```bash